d-koppenhagen/schematics-helpers-playground/README.md

 # Schematic Helpers Playground

-This is a playground project related to my blog post [**Create Angular Schematics with common helpers**](https://d-koppenhagen.de/blog/2020-09-angular-schematics-common-helpers) and contains all the examples I described there.
+This is a playground project related to my blog post [**Create Angular schematics with common helpers**](https://d-koppenhagen.de/blog/2020-09-angular-schematics-common-helpers) and contains all the examples I described there.

 ## Play around